Facundo Pellistri: Peñarol

-Facundo began his football career at the age of 4 at La Picada, a baby football club.
-Later, he had a brief stint with River Plate in AUFI, and since 2012, he has been playing in the youth divisions of Peñarol, a club he supports.
+Pellistri began his football career at the age of four at La Picada, a baby football club.
+Later, he had a brief stint with River Plate in AUFI; from 2012, he played in the youth divisions of Peñarol, a club he supports.

 His first three years at Peñarol were in AUFI.
 In 2015, he began to be part of the club's youth teams, starting with the U-14.
 In the Juveniles, he played 115 matches and scored 49 goals.
-He was part of the U-14, U-15, U-16, and U-17 teams.
+He was part of the U-14, U-15, U-16 and U-17 teams.

 In 2017, Pellistri won his first Uruguayan championship, obtaining the title in U-16 after defeating Defensor Sporting 2-1 in the tournament final.
 That same year, he scored his first classic goal.
 The match corresponded to the 4th round of the Clausura Tournament, and near the end, he scored the goal that sealed the final result of the match (2-1).
 This match against Nacional was played at the Estadio Centenario, a national historic monument, marking his first official game at that venue.

 In 2018, the year in which Facundo was part of the U-17 team, he was called up for the first time to train with the main squad of the carbonero, led by Diego López, to carry out the mid-year preseason in the department of Colonia.
 At that time, the player was 16 years old and experiencing his first involvement with the main squad.